SominZex/sales_analysis_algorithm/readme.md

 ## Sales Performance Dashboard
-This application is a sales performance dashboard built using Dash, a Python framework for building analytical web applications.
-The dashboard provides insights into store, category, brand, and product sales performance over a specified date range.
+This application is a sales performance dashboard.
+The dashboard provides Daily, Weekly and monthly insights into store, category, brand, and product sales performance over a specified date range.

 ## ETL Feature:
 #### Realtime sales data is updated through API call from the mainframe database to the sandboxDB.